Donald Triplett, the 1st person diagnosed with autism, dies at 89

 FOREST, Miss. — The Mississippi man known as “Case 1,” the first person to be diagnosed with autism, has died.

-But to employees at the Bank of Forest, in a small city about 40 miles (64 kilometers) east of Jackson, he was simply “Don," WLBT-TV reported.
+But to employees at the Bank of Forest, in a small city about 40 miles east of Jackson, he was simply “Don," WLBT-TV reported.

 Triplett died Thursday, confirmed Lesa Davis, the bank's senior vice president.
 He was 89.